 - Cultural diversity and awareness

-The number of spaces for participants in the Diagnostic Tool and Learning Module platform is limited, and participation is by application only to candidates who:
+The number of spaces for participants in the Diagnostic Tool and Learning Module platform is limited, and participation is by application only for candidates who:

-- can show proof of meeting NAPRA’s language proficiency requirements, and
+- can show proof of meeting NAPRA’s language proficiency requirements;

-- have successfully completed the Pharmacy Examining Board of Canada’s Evaluating Examination.
+- have successfully completed the Pharmacy Examining Board of Canada’s Evaluation Examination.